 Now add cubed capsicum and cook for 3-4 mins until the capsicum turns a bit soft and crunchy on same time.
 Add soy sauce, chilli sauce, vinegar, tomato ketchup, salt and black pepper.
 Mix it and sauté.

-The gravy will get thick once cooled, so don’t cook much after adding paneer.
+The gravy thickens once cooled so don’t cook much after adding paneer.

 You can adjust the sweetness and tanginess as per your taste by adjusting the amount of vinegar, chill sauce and ketchup.